November 15, 2025 (1mo ago) — last updated December 5, 2025 (1mo ago)

 • Incentivize virality with collaborative features and referral flows.

-Key insight: In a PLG model, the product itself becomes your best salesperson and retention lever.
+Key insight: In a PLG model, the product becomes your best salesperson and retention lever.

 Internal link: Learn more in our onboarding guide.